pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - It should take administrative users no more than an insignificant delay to create and delete Classrooms and to add and remove users from a Classroom

 - Should Have
-  - The Classroom's report should be up to date within 5 seconds of the standard user's progress and should always be available to the administrative user
+  - The Classroom's report should be up to date within 5 seconds of the standard user's progress when the administrative user opens the report and should always be available to the administrative user

 ## Super-Administrative User